awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 1. Modify the parameter group that is associated with your DB instance to use the shared preload libraries that contain `pgaudit` and set the parameter `pgaudit.role`\.
 The `pgaudit.role` must be set to the role `rds_pgaudit`\.

-   The following command modifies a custom parameter group:
+   The following command modifies a custom parameter group\.

    ```
    aws rds modify-db-parameter-group